Membership vs Subscription: Which Keeps You Paid

 How do I reduce churn in a membership model?

 Focus on member-to-member connections, not just creator-to-member content.
-Communities with active discussion retain 23% better than passive content feeds.
-Add onboarding flows, run regular live sessions, and use tools with automatic renewal reminders and failed payment recovery to catch involuntary churn before it becomes a cancellation.
+Members who do not engage in their first 90 days are 73% more likely to cancel.
+Add onboarding flows, run live sessions, and automate renewal reminders and failed payment recovery to catch involuntary churn before it becomes permanent.

 🌶️ Powered by AI